truenas/documentation/content/SCALE/SCALEUIReference/Datasets/EditACLScreens.md

  - permissions
 ---

-TrueNAS offers two Access Control List (ACL) types: POSIX (the SCALE default) and NFSv4.
+TrueNAS offers two Access Control List (ACL) types: POSIX (the TrueNAS default) and NFSv4.
 For a more in-depth explanation of ACLs and configurations in TrueNAS, see our [ACL Primer](https://www.truenas.com/docs/references/aclprimer/).

 The **Dataset Preset** option on the **Add Dataset** screen sets the ACL type applied for SMB shares, apps, multi-protocol shares, and general-use datasets.